 On 15th August 2004 after repainting into green livery and named "Kingsley", the Planet was to have her claim to fame by hauling the first public passenger train at Bideford since closure.

 Major work has recently been carried out on the 6-cylinder diesel engine of the locomotive and she was restarted recently after this work.
 She's running extremely well.
 We need to finish repainting her in a BR black livery.
-We hope that she will be operational in a few month's time, when we would intend to offer footplate rides.
+We hope that she will be operational for the 2020 season, when we would intend to offer footplate rides.
 Watch Latest News for further updates.

 A brief history of F. Hibberd & Co.